bic-berkeley/psych-214-fall-2016/installation_on_windows.rst

 see that Hydrogen started a new Python 3 kernel, and there will be a tick after the ``a = 10`` line.
 Or you may have got a small menu asking if you want a Python 2 or a Python 3 menu.
 If so, all is probably well.
-Otherwise, come and ask you instructors.
+Otherwise, come and ask your instructors.

 *******************
 Python and packages